Contents

 Heat Loss in Cold Seasons.

-Expert skylight installation with a credible business goes a long way towards making sure that your skylight will stay dry and leak-free.
-But as openings in the roof, skylights will constantly have the capacity for leaking.
+Expert skylight installation with a reliable business goes a long way toward making sure that your skylight will stay dry and leak-free.
+However as openings in the roof, skylights will constantly have the potential for leaking.

-With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
-If you occasionally clean your windows, you’ll need to clean the skylight regularly.
+With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
+If you rarely clean your windows, you’ll require to clean up the skylight more often.
 Plus, mounting the roof is the only way to clean up the outside of a skylight.

 16-by-16 inches$ 150– $600.